 - Ensuring that SB 190 — the law that wiped fees for juveniles caught up in the justice system from the books — was enforced throughout the county.
 The story was shared on YLI’s blog.

 - Establishing the City of Fresno Youth Commission in 2016, featured in this Medium article.

 - Creating the Fresno Police Chief’s Youth Advisory Council, highlighted in the above video.

-- Advocating, as part of a broader coalition, for the Safe Schools Resolution, ensuring that Fresno’s Unified School District protects undocumented students, shared on ABC 30 ABC 30 Action News and in this Fresno Bee article in 2017.
+- Advocating, as part of a broader coalition of Fresno BHC partners, for the Safe Schools Resolution, ensuring that Fresno’s Unified School District protects undocumented students, shared on ABC 30 Action News and in this Fresno Bee article in 2017.

 - Creating a space for the community to heal together through Dia de Los Muertos community altars.
 BMoC’s 2016 altar was spotlighted in local TV stations ABC 30 Action News, Univision 21, Central Valley Today, and CBS 47 Eyewitness News, as well as this Fresno Bee article.
 The 2017 altar was featured on TV station KSEE 24.

 In addition to local civic participation, Fresno BMoC is part of a larger statewide initiative advocating for policy change that will improve health and life outcomes for boys and men of color.